 In mathematics, the concept of inequality graphs is not just an abstract idea confined to textbooks—it is a powerful tool with real-world applications across various fields.
-But from economics to engineering, and from data science to social sciences, inequality graphs help visualize and solve problems involving ranges of possible values rather than single solutions.
+From economics to engineering, and from data science to social sciences, inequality graphs help visualize and solve problems involving ranges of possible values rather than single solutions.
 But where exactly is the inequality graph used in real life?
 Let’s explore its practical significance and how it shapes decision-making in different domains.

 Understanding Inequality Graphs